umairjavaid/Talt/README.md

-# Topology-Aware Learning Trajectory (TALT) Optimizer
+# TALT: Trajectory-Aware Learning Technique

-An enhanced optimizer for deep learning that uses topology analysis to improve optimization performance and convergence.
+## Overview
+TALT is a novel optimization technique for training neural networks that analyzes the optimization trajectory to improve convergence.

 ## Features